 *Fall: April 1

-*Deadline for early decision admission with full funding consideration for Fall: February 1
+*Deadline for early decision admission for Fall: February 1